Leopard in Greater Noida society: Search and rescue op continues | Science-Environment

 ''We are continuing with our search for the leopard.
 We have got teams from Agra and Meerut as well for the job,'' Divisional Forest Officer Pramod Kumar Srivastava, overseeing the rescue operation, told PTI.

-Gripped by fear, the society residents remained indoors with many of them even avoiding going to the local shops for daily essentials. ''No doubt, residents are very concerned about their safety.
-My wife also observed the leopard moving in the society this morning.
-It was a little misty when she noticed the leopard near the swimming pool,'' Mukesh Gupta, who lives with his family on the 15th floor, told PTI.
+Altogether, seven teams, including four from the local Forest department, were at the spot, an official said.

+By noon on Wednesday, the rescue team had blocked all exit points of an under-construction residential tower's basement where the feline is believed to be stranded, the official said.

 The society has around 16 residential towers of which five to six are under construction.
-The leopard was spotted by society workers in one of the under-construction towers' basement on Tuesday.
+The leopard was spotted in one of the under-construction towers' basement on Tuesday.
 A couple of blurred pictures of the animal also emerged, according to the society residents.

 The society officials had on Tuesday issued a one-line message to the residents, requesting them to stay indoors and cautious after the leopard was spotted on the premises.